MerlinEl/Micra/README.md

 instalation:

-1) Unpack zip file anywhere in hd, like C:\Micra4 2)drag and drop file _Loader.ms in to 3Ds Max window. thats all, enjoy you work :-D
+1) Unpack zip file anywhere in hd, like C:\Micra4
+2) Drag and drop file _Loader.ms in to 3Ds Max window. thats all, enjoy you work :-D